The I7 9700K is the latest high-end CPU from Intel; it came with the Cannon Lake architecture which changed the hardware world upside down.

 Summary / Our Opinion

-Honestly, the Ice Lake has provided the most significant changes of the past decade when compared to the previous generation; it increased not only the cores & threads but also the process method.
-All in all, it’s a great CPU, and as such we will go against our usual recommendation of going for a cheaper board if you’re not looking to overclock.
+and as such we will go against our usual recommendation of going for a cheaper Z390 board if you’re not looking to overclock.
 With this CPU you SHOULD aim to overclock it later on, this is a CPU that will last you for many many years (in terms of gaming), that’s how powerful it really is.

 What’s the difference between the 10nm+ process & 10nm & the 14nm process used in older generations?

-The 10nm+ process is a direct upgrade of the 10nm & 14nm process, this may sound confusing, but I believe this graph explains it pretty well, it’s much easier to understand it by visual help rather than reading about it.
+The 10nm+ process is a direct upgrade of the 10nm & 14nm process, this means that the 10nm+ process method improves the performance of each capacitator while also reducing the power needed, for people that aren’t very technical, this may sound confusing, as such I believe this graph explains it pretty well, it’s much easier to understand it by visual help rather than reading about it.